Canadian, Russian diplomats trade jibes over Ukraine dispute

 BRUSSELS Canadian and Russian diplomats in Brussels have traded online jibes after the Canadian mission to NATO posted a tongue-in-cheek guide for Russian soldiers unclear about the Russia-Ukraine border.

-The Canadians' post on Twitter featured a map of the region, with Russia labelled and coloured red and Ukraine, including Russian-annexed Crimea, in blue with the tag "Not Russia".
+The Canadians' post on Twitter featured a map of the region, with Russia labeled and colored red and Ukraine, including Russian-annexed Crimea, in blue with the tag "Not Russia".

 "Geography can be tough.
 Here's a guide for Russian soldiers who keep getting lost and 'accidentally' entering Ukraine," the Canadian mission to NATO.